nid90/hisaab-clj/README.md

 हिसाब in Hindi means account.

-This is a clj script to parse and create reports from HDFC cc/bank pdf statements.
+This is a clj script to parse and create reports from HDFC cc/bank statements.

 ## How to use

 Download delimited bank statements from hdfc and generate reports from them using `process` function in `hdfc.*` namspace.

 ```
-;; example usage and output
+;; Example usage and output
+;; This requires the 'delimited' version of a bank statement.
-(hdfc.statement/process "<absolute-path-to-file>.txt")
+(hdfc.bank-statement/process "<absolute-path-to-file>.txt")

 {:totals
  {:withdrawls 125067.0,